TrilonIO/aspnetcore-angular-universal/README.md

 - Productivity
   - Codelyzer (for Real-Sime static code analysis)
     - VSCode & Atom provide real-time analysis out of the box.
-    - **NOTE**: In Visual Studio 2015, for codelyzer to work, you must *at least* have .NET Core >= **1.1.0-preview1** and Update 3 installed.
-You can find the [1.1.0 download here](https://github.com/dotnet/core/blob/master/release-notes/preview-download.md).
+    - **NOTE**: Does not fully work with Visual Studio yet.
+(Even with 1.1.0-preview)

-- asp.NET Core 1.0.1
+- ASP.NET Core 1.0.1
-  - Install 1.1 preview 1 & SDK 1.0 Preview 2.1 for the best results with codelyzer etc [1.1.0 download here](https://github.com/dotnet/core/blob/master/release-notes/preview-download.md).
   - RestAPI integration
   - Integration with NodeJS to provide pre-rendering, as well as any other Node module asset you want to use.